 Buildings are primary objects within the physical environment, necessarily permanent and largely impassive.
 Matters of location, design, visual impact, standards, place-making and so on are central to the experience and interpretation of the physical environment.
 Buildings become part of people’s lives; all architecture must be built with durability, convenience and beauty in mind.

-People’s Park Complex speak a modernist architectural language, but are two iconic projects in terms of their sensitive treatment of the social and cultural optimism of Singapore at that time.
-Images are courtesy of DP Architects Pte Ltd.
+People’s Park Complex, a modernist icon, is lauded its sensitive treatment of the social and cultural optimism of Singapore at the time.
+Courtesy of DP Architects Pte Ltd.

 Architecture is at its most beautiful when things come into their own, when they are coherent, when they are “real”.
 Beauty thus is not an act of intense individualism, but an inherent property of the reasoned harmony of all the parts within a body, where “everything refers to everything else and it is impossible to remove a single thing without destroying the whole”.

-With this in mind the main purpose and need for design within the built environment can be identified with the life support of settlements such as the provision of shelter, access to food, clean water, fresh air and effective sewage treatment.
+With this in mind, the main purpose and need for design within the built environment can be identified with the life support of settlements such as the provision of shelter, access to food, clean water, fresh air and effective sewage treatment.
 Today, design aims to move beyond basic health support and into quality-of-life projects to improve the health of the city, which often proceeds as a reaction to industrialisation.
 The period of industrialisation gave rise to the thinking of places, people and resources and inputs to an economic machine.
 The ideals of mass production, mass consumption and mass construction came with a great cost to the environment and the people living and working within these areas.
-As such public health acts were created and paved the way for Town Planning and the improvements to urban health.
+As such, public health acts were created and paved the way for town planning and the improvements to urban health.
 These ideals aim to improve the humane aspects of the environment.
-This includes the provisions of parks, cycle networks, safe environments, reduced car reliance, equity in access and mediating various environmental impacts that economic activities produce.
+These include the provision of parks, cycling networks, safe environments, reduced car reliance, equity in access and mediating various environmental impacts that economic activities produce.

 The discourse of design often focuses on the form, composition and principles of beauty, usability and technological developments.
 There is less of a discourse on the ethical and political implications of design, and thus the moral and ethical dimensions of design and the built environment are not often explored.
 Design finds its purpose in the values of the life of its people and thus must be grounded in human dignity and human rights.
 We should advocate human-centred design that highlights the moral and intellectual purpose of design, which is built upon the foundation of technical and artistic skill.